Jamtim/jamtim/README.md

 I'm looking for a job ‼️ 🔎

 © Kyrgystan, Bishkek

 jatiasamda@gmail.com

-Hi, I'm Jamilya.
-You might recognize me as GitHub's mascot.

 ello everyone👋🥳

 Glad to see you here! 🤩

 My name is Jamilya and I'm a junior iOS developer🍏.
+You might recognize me as GitHub's mascot.

 I'm currently working on 🔭 building Mobile Apps on iOS using Swift (UIKit)